learn-co-curriculum/precollege-intro-software-engineering-track/day-01/README.md

 + Find out how many kids need computers / set up computers
 + Make sure kids are on Shortpath
 + Send Welcome email
-+ Make sure all students have been added to github team (Github team is made automatically when Ironboard batch is created and will have the same name, e.g. after-school-000)
++ Make sure all students have been added to GitHub team (GitHub team is made automatically when Ironboard batch is created and will have the same name, e.g. after-school-000)
 + Deploy labs and check them:
-+ Make sure that team repository has been created (something like https://github.com/flatiron-school-ironboard/hs-ruby-assessment-after-school-advanced-000).
++ Make sure that team repository has been created (something like https://GitHub.com/flatiron-school-ironboard/hs-ruby-assessment-after-school-advanced-000).
 + Make sure you have a credit card to order pizza lunch (Elana can pre-order from Williamsburg Pizza but you should call the morning of class to make sure it is coming)

 ###Day Before: